 It goes without saying, but since an Old Fashioned is about 80% whiskey, you just can’t skimp on this ingredient.
 In fact, next to sipping it straight, an Old Fashioned is one of the best ways to experience a whiskey – a small amount of sugar and water help take the edge of the raw spirit and bring out it’s more subtle and delicious flavors.
 That’s why it’s important to use a good quality spirit that actually has flavor to appreciate.

 There is definitely some debate and confusion around which type of whiskey is “correct” when it comes to making an Old Fashioned.
 When it comes to something as subjective as taste – we think this is a little silly – if you are using a high quality whiskey, it doesn’t really matter what kind as long as you enjoy it.
 At Cocktail Crate we make Old Fashioneds with both bourbon and rye.
 In fact, many of the best bartender in the country have even begun to use both in a single drink.
 Typically the $20-$30 price range is where you can find some solid options for your whiskey.

 2. Use Rich Simple Syrup

-Why not use regular simple syrup?
+Why not use regular simple syrup in your Old Fashioned cocktail?
 You totally can – however, since rich syrup has a higher ratio of sugar to water, it allows you to add the required sweetness without diluting the drink as much as regular simple syrup would.